ramda/ramda/README.md

 # Tracking Bit Components - Ramda Example

-This repository were exported as [Bit](https://docs.bitsrc.io/docs/what-is-bit.html) components.
+This repository's components were exported as [Bit](https://docs.bitsrc.io/docs/what-is-bit.html) components.

+If you wish to follow the instructions, please delete the `bit.json` and `.bitmap` files after cloning the repository.

 This is how we did it: